-This page is the beginning of my collection of information related to test piloting.
+This page is my collection of information related to test piloting.
+Please email if you have recommended additions.

 Disclaimer: In no way do I claim to be an expert test pilot.
-I am relatively new to the world of test piloting and continue to learn a lot about what it takes to be a good test pilot.
+I have several years in the world of test piloting and continue to learn a lot about what it takes to be a good test pilot.
 I have not had the pleasure of attending a formal test pilot school.
-I am learning on the job.
+I have been learning on the job.
 Thankfully I have some excellent mentors to help me along the way.
+With that, I have done first flights, phase one flight testing of experimental airplanes, all the way to signing off the airplane for completion of phase 1, experimental flight testing, certification and production flight testing.

-Test pilot work is not so much the constant high risk flying that there was during the transition to the jet age.
+Test pilot work is not as much of the constant high risk flying that there was during the transition to the jet age.
 That is what we see in the movies and such because it is exciting and easy to dramatize.
 A lot of test pilot work is mundane.
-That does not mean there is not risk though.
-There are many factors that come into play: Type of aircraft, program goals, funding, et cetera.
+That does not mean there is not plenty of risk and occasional excitement.
+There are many tests that carry high risk and they need to be recognized and thoroughly planned for in order to minimize risk as much as possible.
+There are many factors that come into play: Type of aircraft, type of testing to be done, program goals, funding, et cetera.

-For those who wish to do the initial flights and other test flights on their homebuilt or kit airplanes, there is much to consider if you wish to do it safely.
-Looking at the accident statistics related to these activities leads me to believe that many builders do not have the proper skills and/or decision-making ability to do initial flights on their aircraft.
+For those who wish to do the initial flights and other test flights on their homebuilt or kit (E-AB) airplanes, there is much to consider if you wish to do it safely.
+Looking at the accident statistics related to these activities demonstrates that many builders most likely do not have the proper skills and/or decision-making ability to do initial flights on their aircraft safely.
 I really hope that this will change.
+It takes an understanding of how to use risk management to address the dangers of testing the unknown, a proper assessment of ones skills, and not letting one’s ego get the best of them.

-Here are my thoughts on what skills/knowledge a pilot should possess if they wish to SAFELY take on the task of making first flights/test flights in a new aircraft:
+Here are my thoughts on what skills and knowledge a pilot should possess if they wish to SAFELY take on the task of making first flights/test flights in a new aircraft:

 - Proficiency: Have flown a sufficient number of hours in the past several months and the past 15 days to be comfortable and have very good performance flying in all phases of flight.

-- Have completed Upset Prevention and Recovery Training or refresher training within the last 18 months.
+- Have completed Upset Prevention and Recovery Training or refresher training within the last 18 months (in the last 12 months would be better).
 This training should include spins.

-- Have an excellent understanding of basic aerodynamics and how to apply that knowledge to test flight.
+- Have an excellent understanding of basic aerodynamics and how to apply that knowledge to flight testing and emergency maneuvering.

-- Know how to contingency plan for any forseeable failure that could happen.
+- Know how to contingency plan for any foreseeable failure that could happen.

 - Know what to look for in the build of the aircraft that could be an issue in flight.